renqinghuaha/ProAC_TCSVT2024/README.md

 ```
 python train.py
 ```
+Tips
 ---
-We use [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) for training the fully-supervised models.
+- We use [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) for fully-supervised model training.

+- It's suggested to directly use the [ProAC loss](https://github.com/renqinghuaha/ProAC_TCSVT2024/blob/main/loss.py) for training a segmentation model.

 Citation
 ---